Dyalog/Selenium/README.md

          +-->Chrome80...
          +-->WebDriver3
          +-->WebDriver4
+         +-->more-------+---->newtonsoft-120r3net47
+                        +---->newtonsoft_120r3-netstandard2.0
 ````
+NB: depending on your use of .Net, you may only need one of the two folders for (Newtonsoft)[https://www.newtonsoft.com/json].
+Seleniums does not require a specific version of it (but needs at least ≥12.0 ) and the path (below DRIVER) is configureable in settings.json.

 With Microsoft Egde, the structure gets another level of differentiation, as Egde has different drivers for Windows-32 and Windows-64: